Chart Color Schemes

 Mudgee is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Mudgee, as per the latest Census evaluation, 84.7% of dwellings were houses, with 15.3% being other types such as semi-detached homes, apartments, and 'other' dwellings.
-This is compared to Non-Metro NSW's 91.0% houses and 9.0% other dwellings.
-Home ownership in Mudgee stood at 30.9%, with mortgaged properties at 32.6% and rented dwellings at 36.5%.
-The median monthly mortgage repayment was $1,733, higher than Non-Metro NSW's average of $1,600.
-Weekly rent in Mudgee was recorded at $360, compared to Non-Metro NSW's $300.
-Nationally, Mudgee's median monthly mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+In Mudgee, as per the latest Census evaluation, 84.7% of dwellings were houses, with the remaining 15.3% being semi-detached, apartments, or other types.
+This compares to Non-Metro NSW's 91.0% houses and 9.0% other dwellings.
+Home ownership in Mudgee stood at 30.9%, with mortgaged dwellings at 32.6% and rented ones at 36.5%.
+The median monthly mortgage repayment was $1,733, exceeding Non-Metro NSW's average of $1,600.
+Median weekly rent in Mudgee was $360, higher than Non-Metro NSW's figure of $300.
+Nationally, Mudgee's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing